paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 #### The header row

-The first row of each sheet is a header row corresponding to the properties of the class.
+The first row of each sheet is a header row corresponding to the imageProperties of the class.
 Each property occupies its own column in the sheet.
 The columns can be in any order.

-For example, `Person` has the properties `familyName`, `givenName`, and `name`, among others.
-The full set of properties for each class is listed in the [ontology reference](/docs/reference/ontology).
+For example, `Person` has the imageProperties `familyName`, `givenName`, and `name`, among others.
+The full set of imageProperties for each class is listed in the [ontology reference](/docs/reference/ontology).

 ![Screenshot of a header row](header-row.png)